reactjs/react.dev/content/docs/static-type-checking.md

 Note that it is a **third party** project, and is not a part of Create React App.

-You can also try [typescript-react-starter](https://github.com/Microsoft/TypeScript-React-Starter#typescript-react-starter).
+You can also try [typescript-react-starter](https://github.com/Microsoft/TypeScript-React-Starter#typescript-react-starter) or [create-react-app-parcel-typescript](https://github.com/sw-yx/create-react-app-parcel-typescript/).

 You are now ready to code!
 We recommend to check out the following resources to learn more about Typescript: